turingschool/backend-curriculum-site/module4/lessons/testing-in-javascript.md

 The feature I want is to add an idea title and description, to my list of ideas.
 We are going to use Jhun's ideabox site at [Jhun's Ideabox](http://idea-box-jhun.herokuapp.com/)
 Now lets write our feature story using the Given, When, Then syntax.
-The product manager who is often the person creating feature stories to add value to the business, asks you to allow a user to add create a new idea with a description for ideabox.
+The product manager who is often the person creating feature stories to add value to the business, asks you to allow a user to create a new idea with a description for ideabox.

 #### driver.get(url)